Remedies for swollen feet

 A few symptoms of swollen feet

-Remedies for a swollen foot
+Remedies for swollen feet

 Eat healthily